Website CapitalMidwife, London

 * Please note that some of the relocation fees paid by CapitalNurse will gently be repaid monthly by the candidate during the first 12 months through their salary.
 These fees include: £500 cash advance in salary and the Occupational Health IGRA charge (£70).

 Upon arrival in the UK, you will undertake a comprehensive OSCE training course as part of the Nursing and Midwifery Council (NMC) registration process, culminating in an exam.
 It is essential that you pass the exam (you will have a maximum of 3 attempts) in order to qualify as an NME-registered nurse.
 Once this has happened, you will attend the standard NHS induction course and, following this, be given further support and mentoring within your ward or area of specialty.

 At NEU Professionals, we don’t just match you with a job; we support you before, during and after the recruitment process, helping with everything from interview preparation to adapting to a new country.
 This approach and the extraordinary 100% retention rates it results in – are what make us unique!

 - Midwifery degree at post-secondary level leading to registration as a Midwife or Nurse-Midwife.

-- Proof of English language proficiency in line with the Nursing and Midwifery Council’s requirements. * IF YOU ARE A REGISTERED MIDWIFE BUT DO NOT HAVE AN ENGLISH LANGUAGE CERTIFICATE PLEASE CLICK HERE.
+- Proof of English language proficiency in line with the Nursing and Midwifery Council’s requirements.

 - Minimum 12 months working experience as a Registered Midwife (academic internships not considered).